-The UNDP report – The Millennium Development Goals, Timor-Leste – estimated that the “share of people living under the national poverty line increased from 36 per cent in 2001 to 50 per cent in 2007”. it also showed that the “maternal mortality ratio remains unacceptably high” and around a “half of the children are underweight”.
+The UNDP report – One Instrument, Many Targets: Timor-Leste’s Macroeconomic Policy Challenge – estimated that the “share of people living under the national poverty line increased from 36 per cent in 2001 to 50 per cent in 2007”. it also showed that the “maternal mortality ratio remains unacceptably high” and around a “half of the children are underweight”.

 Further, it estimated that in the capital (Dili) “58 per cent of the youth” were unemployed in 2009.
 Timor also has high rates of illiteracy and very low per capita income.